mlflow/mlflow/docs/source/deployment/deploy-model-to-kubernetes/tutorial.rst

 Step 7: Deploying the Model to KServe
 -------------------------------------

-Finally we are all set to deploy the model to the Kubernetes cluster.
+Finally, we are all set to deploy the model to the Kubernetes cluster.

 Create Namespace
 ~~~~~~~~~~~~~~~~